 Independents are on the march.
 Here’s something they ought to be marching for: a non partisan Supreme Court.

 Is that possible?
 Isn’t everyone something?
-Right, left or whatever.
+Right, Left or whatever.
 But not just nothing.

 Well, of course, nobody’s just nothing.
 Every judge has principles and preferences, experiences and opinions.
 It’s human nature.